 Size Doesn’t Matter.
 Engagement Does.

+But, list size isn’t really that important anymore.
 Engagement is what matters most today.

 See, there’s that old social media buzzword coming back to relevance again.

 Open rates and click-through rates are more important than the size of your email list.